serge-sans-paille/scipy2021/talk.rst

 Cython is a **great** tool

 - incremental conversion / mixed mode
-- great for gluing existing native code/library with Python
+- great for gluing existing native code / library with Python
 - good portability, no runtime requirements

 - but still has a non-negligible learning curve